AndreyChizhovD/Foundations-of-Algebra-and-Geometry/README.md

-# Майнор
+# Minor
-# Основания алгебры и геометрии
+# Foundations of Algebra and Geometry